Alabama Sweet Tea Festival logo: mason jar with sweet tea, Enterprise, Alabama.

 Judges admitted it was a tough job, but they ultimately chose the traditional tea by Lucia Blalock of Bonifay as the $200 first-place winner.
 They said the choice was difficult between the winning tea and the defending 2023 champion, Erica Massey Parker, who earned the $100 second-place prize this year.
 Mandy Powell's tea won the $50 third-place spot.

-Huey's Walking Tacos walked away with the prize as the top Tea Pro-Master People's Choice winner
+Huey's Walking Tacos walked away with the prize as the top Tea Pro-Master People's Choice winner and earned braggin’ rights for the next year.

 This was the first Pro-Master competition and the Festival Committee appreciates those who entered.